johnandrea/familytree-sunburst/README.md

 --libpath=relative-path-to-library

-The directory containing the readgedcom library, relative to the .
+The directory containing the readgedcom library, relative to the script.
 Default is ".", the same location as this program file.

 ## Usage